antonbabenko/modules.tf-lambda/templates/root/template/README.md

 $ export AWS_SECRET_ACCESS_KEY=...
 ```

-Alternatively, you can edit `common/main_providers.tf` and use another authentication mechanism as described in [AWS provider documentation](https://www.terraform.io/docs/providers/aws/index.html#authentication).
+Alternatively, you can edit `terragrunt.hcl` and use another authentication mechanism as described in [AWS provider documentation](https://www.terraform.io/docs/providers/aws/index.html#authentication).

 ## Create and manage your infrastructure